BeffJezos/vasgit/.vasgit/templates/solo-workflow.md

 ⸻

+## 🚨 ULTRA-CRITICAL: NEVER COMMIT WITHOUT "TOP" CONFIRMATION! 🚨

+**ABSOLUTE RULE #1: DO NOT COMMIT ANYTHING WITHOUT USER SAYING "TOP"!**

+### **THE ONLY WAY TO COMMIT:**
+1. User gives tasks → You make ALL changes
+2. User tests → Checks if everything works
+3. **User says "top"** → ONLY THEN you commit!

+### **FORBIDDEN:**
+- ❌ Auto-committing after changes
+- ❌ Committing because "work is done"
+- ❌ Committing without explicit "top" confirmation
+- ❌ Asking "should I commit?" (just wait for "top")

+### **ALLOWED:**
+- ✅ ONLY commit when user explicitly says "top"
+- ✅ Wait patiently after completing changes
+- ✅ User says "top" = green light to commit

+**IF YOU COMMIT WITHOUT "TOP" = YOU VIOLATED THE MOST CRITICAL RULE!**

+This prevents broken commits and gives user control over when commits happen.

+⸻

 ## Git Workflow - ULTRA-STRICT RULES
 - Work on dev branch – Every change begins on dev, then merge to main.
 - FORBIDDEN OPERATIONS: